Book of Shadows: Blair Witch 2: Filming

-The majority of the film was shot over a period of 44 days in the spring of 2000 on location outside of Baltimore, Maryland.
-The exposition scenes featuring the characters camping were shot in Gwynns Falls Leakin Park, and the stone ruins of the Rustin Parr house were constructed out of styrofoam.
+Principal photography of Book of Shadows: Blair Witch 2 occurred over a period of 44 days in the spring of 2000 on location outside of Baltimore, Maryland by cinematographer Nancy Schreiber.
+The exposition scenes featuring the characters camping were filmed on location in Gwynns Falls Leakin Park, and the stone ruins of the Rustin Parr house were constructed there out of styrofoam.
 The scene featuring Tristen in the hospital was shot at an abandoned sanitarium in Baltimore.
 Jeff's loft house in the film is actually the Clipper Mill, located on the edge of Baltimore.
 The documentary footage that opens the film features interviews from real residents of Burkittsville, Maryland.

 Because the original film had been parodied so much since its release, Berlinger deliberately avoided using any shaky camerawork and "the [stylistic] clichés of bad documentary filmmaking", opting to maintain an aesthetic at odds with the documentary form.

 Post-production

 Stylistically, Book of Shadows was the direct opposite of its predecessor: though the film occasionally utilizes the point of view camcorder/pseudo-documentary format used in the first movie, Book of Shadows more closely resembles the glossy, big-budget special effects-laden horror films that Blair Witch was a counter to.
 Berlinger has stated that he originally made the film with more of an ambiguous tone that focused on the characters' psychological unraveling after their night spent in the Black Hills, but Artisan forced him to re-cut the film and re-shoot certain scenes to add more "traditional" horror movie elements, thus creating what they saw as a more "commercial" film.
 Namely, the footage of the main characters murdering the foreign tourists was shot in Berlinger's backyard mere weeks prior to the film's release date, and was incorporated in the film as flash cuts to add more visual violence.
 Furthermore, expository footage showing Jeff in a psychiatric hospital was also shot at the request of Artisan executives; these scenes were filmed at the Kirby Forensic Psychiatric Center on Randall's Island in New York City.
 Berlinger later stated that he felt the gory sequences incorporated into the film "fought against the ambiguity [he] tried to nurture".

 Additionally, the interrogation sequences which are intercut throughout the film were, per Berlinger's director's cut, arranged as a single eight-minute-long sequence bookending the film.
 Instead, the studio requested Berlinger cut the sequence into isolated vignettes and intercut them throughout the film.
 This compromised Berlinger's original vision of a "linear" narrative that begins "as a lighthearted romp in the woods...almost as a spoof of the [Blair Witch] phenomenon" before descending into a "downward spiral".

 The original cut of the film also featured Frank Sinatra's "Witchcraft" during the opening credits, but was replaced by the studio with "Disposable Teens" by Marilyn Manson.

-Multiple fan edits have since attempted to reconstruct Berlinger's original vision.